 The Animal Care Committee addressed some of the current national lawsuits including nuisance lawsuits against swine farms and R-CALF USA's beef checkoff lawsuit.

 “They wanted input from the different states regarding various lawsuits to decide if AFBF should pursue them,” said Liles.
 “In addition, we talked about cell-cultured protein products and how to ensure the US Department of Agriculture regulates them.
 We talked about the Green New Deal and how the EPA would to handle that.
 In addition, we covered animal traceability.
 We agreed there is a need for traceability, but there must be a way to keep personal information confidential.”

 Chuck Rein said the Federal Lands Committee had two prevalent topics.
 “The number-one discussion was regarding fire: the speakers covered prevention, what do during the fire and then after.
 We talked about what caused the problem, as well as how to mitigate getting permits to access an area when there are fallen burned trees across the roads.
 There wasn’t a concrete answer developed, but the meeting provided a good opportunity to voice our concerns.
 Wild horses and burros were the number-two topic.
-We learned the BLM has 55,000 wild horses and burros that is costing $48,000 per head, costing a billion dollars a year to feed these horses.
+We learned the BLM has 55,000 wild horses and burros and that it is costing $48,000 per head to feed these horses.
 We talked about ranchers possibly adopting some of the horses and getting paid to take care of them.”